-Avoid military jargon, which is particularly impenetrable.
-However, an attempt should be made to understand it.
+If in doubt about the following terms, use the generic term or leave it out.
+Avoid military jargon, and be on the lookout for euphemisms that have snuck into the language.
 Jargon is encouraged in the armed forces to reduce the emotional element in the business of killing people, to encourage secrecy and to reduce the number of words in issuing orders.
 Faced by an inquisitive civilian, the military may deliberately obfuscate or evade admissions of defeat or error with an avalanche of esoteric terms and acronyms.
 Know them, but do not use them.
 For example collateral damage, military-speak for striking unintended targets, whether people or buildings.
 Also, friendly fire, which means attacking your own side by mistake in combat.
 Do not use either unless in quotes.
 Prefer plain English.
+Similarly, avoid military metaphors.

 AWACS – Airborne Warning And Control System.
 Aircraft equipped with search radar, height-finding radar and communications equipment for controlling weapons, generally other aircraft, surveillance and early warning.
 The United States uses modified Boeing 707s with rotating radar domes above the fuselage.
 The U.S. Navy uses a smaller AWACS, the twin-engine turboprop E2C Hawkeye with a revolving dome.
 It flies from aircraft carriers and is built by Northrop Grumman Corp.

 Helicopters – Helicopters are also aircraft.
 A spokesman who mentions aircraft could be referring to fixed-wing aircraft or helicopters or both.